 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Timber frame, as built, insulated (assumed) ★★★★☆ ★★★★☆ Roof Pitched, 300 mm loft insulation Floor Suspended, no insulation (assumed) - Windows Fully double glazed ★★★☆☆ ★★★☆☆ Main heating Boiler and radiators, oil ★★☆☆☆ ★★★☆☆ Main heating controls Programmer, room thermostat and TRVs ★★★★☆ ★★★★☆ Secondary heating Room heaters, dual fuel (mineral and wood) - Hot water From main system ★★☆☆☆ Lighting Low energy lighting in 73% of fixed outlets
+Element Description Energy Efficiency Environmental Walls Cavity wall, as built, insulated (assumed) ★★★★☆ ★★★★ ☆ Roof Pitched, 200 mm loft insulation Roof room(s), ceiling insulated ★★★★☆ ★★★★☆ Floor Suspended, limited insulation (assumed) Windows Fully double glazed ★★★☆☆ Main heating Boiler and radiators, oil ★★★☆☆ Main heating controls Programmer, TRVs and bypass ★★★☆☆ Secondary heating Room heaters, dual fuel (mineral and wood) Hot water From main system, no cylinder thermostat Lighting Low energy lighting in 80% of fixed outlets